-NRMA continues to support our charity partners: Sunnyfield, Diabetes Australia NSW, Conservation Volunteers Australia, Starlight Children's Foundation and Father Chris Riley's Youth Off the Streets.
+NRMA continues to support our charity partners: Sunnyfield, Conservation Volunteers Australia, Starlight Children's Foundation, Father Chris Riley's Youth Off the Streets and new partners RSPCA NSW, Leukaemia Foundation and UNICEF.

-In the 2011 financial year, NRMA had over 30% of our workforce volunteer as part of our Helping Hands Program.
-We have been proud to see this program nearly triple its level of staff engagement in the last 5 years.
+In the 2012 financial year, NRMA had over 17% of our workforce volunteer as part of our Helping Hands Program and for the first time this year included staff from our Thrifty and NRMA Tourism & Leisure offices in Sydney.
+We have been proud to see this program more than triple its level of staff engagement in the last five years.
 Staff have served food to the homeless on the Youth Off The Streets Food Van, made activity packs for Starlight kids in hospital and restored animal enclosures at Taronga Zoo.

-Staff raised over \$47,900 for charities including Pink Ribbon Day, Movember, the CEO Sleepout and showed their support for Australians in flood disaster areas around the country.
+Staff proudly raised over \$32,000 for charities including Pink Ribbon Day, World's Greatest Shave, Red Nose Day and the CEO Sleepout as well as showing their support for Australians in flood disaster areas around the country.